 BOOT2, BOOT1 - These pins power the upper MOSFET drivers of each PWM converter.
-Connect these pins to the junction of the bootstrap capacitor and the cathode of the bootstrap diode.
+Connect this pin to the junction of the bootstrap capacitor (CBOOT) and the cathode of the bootstrap diode.
 The anode of the bootstrap diode is connected to the VCC\5V pin.
+It's highly recommended to add a $5.1\Omega$ resistor in series with CBOOT and another $5.1\Omega$ resistor in series with the bootstrap diode to prevent the overcharge of CBOOT which may cause overvoltage failure between BOOT and PHASE pin (Figure 15).
+Refer to "Gate Drivers" on page 12 for detailed descriptions.